santiagogarzon/FE-Code-Test/README.md

 ## Please answer the following questions once you finish codding:

-A) Describe the strategy used to consume the API endpoints and the data management.<br />
+**A) Describe the strategy used to consume the API endpoints and the data management.**

 I created a class inside service folder to handle the http calls, using Axios library.
 A promise is return and it's handled when the hook 'componentDidMount' is called.
 This logic is used for both Screens (cocktailMainPage and cocktailDetail).
 Error component should be create to catch and render error response states.